getkeops/keops/doc/python/Genred.rst

 Overview
 ========

-The low-level interface of KeOps is the :mod:`Genred` module, which allows users to **define and reduce** generic operations.
-Depending on your framework, you may import :mod:`Genred` using either:
+The low-level interface of KeOps is the :mod:`Genred` module, which allows us to **define and reduce** generic operations.
+Depending on the framework, we can import :mod:`Genred` using either:

 .. code-block:: python